exokitxr/exokit/README.md

 * Unity
 * Pixi.js
 * Babylon.js
-* AFrame
+* A-Frame
 * Custom WebGL frameworks
-* WebAssembly, TypeScript, and any language that transpiles to JavaScript.
+* WebAssembly, TypeScript, and any language that transpiles to JavaScript

 # Quickstart